rjkviegas/course/goals/reflective_learning.md

 ### Portfolio
 - Do you know what a compelling portfolio looks like?
 - Do you know what the course goal `xyz` means?
-- Do you know the difference between credible, moderate, and personal evidence?
+- Do you know the difference between credible, empirical, and personal evidence?